- What is the Chinese Government Scholarship?

 - IELTS certificate or HSK award letter if you have (Both optional), you can also provide a simple certificate stating that your last degree was taught in the English language.
 It is called English Proficiency certificate, that is available from your university

-- Schedule an appointment with your doctor to carry out complete medical examination for CSC Scholarship and then ask your doctor to sign and stamp the form
+- Schedule an appointment with your doctor to carry out complete medical examination for CSC Scholarship/ Chinese Government Scholarship and then ask your doctor to sign and stamp the form

 - Write a detailed and impressive research plan and state clear reasons that why you want to chose a Chinese University for your next degree?
-Master degree students can write a Study Plan for CSC Scholarship.
-The Study plan eassy and Study plan writing skills were also published for you to look at.
+Master’s degree students can write a Study Plan for CSC Scholarship/ Chinese Government Scholarship.
+The Study plan essay and Study plan writing skills were also published for you to look at.
 You may also wish to read how to write a well-researched research proposal to convince the scholarship awarding committee.

-- Apply for a passport if you don’t have it now and make sure you have it at the time of submission of your CSC Scholarship application
+- Apply for a passport if you don’t have it now and make sure you have it at the time of submission of your CSC Scholarship/ Chinese Government Scholarship application

 - If any particular Chinese University requires an application screening or an application process fee then submit it.
 Print its receipt and attach it to the two sets of your documents listed above